UnseenWizzard/unseenwizzard.github.io/_posts/2021-10-17-blog-automation-dev-to-posting.md

 `sed` is used here to escape or replace special characters in the JSON payload.

-Double quotes and backslashes will be escaped with a backslash by the first substitition.
+Double quotes and backslashes will be escaped with a backslash by the first substitution.

-The second substitution will replace newline in the markdown file with an escpaded newline `\\n`, so that the payload will actually contain `\n` characters for each line break.
+The second substitution will replace newline in the markdown file with an escaped newline `\\n`, so that the payload will actually contain `\n` characters for each line break.
 Without this the API call would swallow all newlines and the blog post on dev.to would miss all linebreaks.

 The third substitution replaces tabs with two spaces rather than escaping them.